Grevillea robusta: Distribution and habitat

 Silky oak occurs naturally on the coast and ranges in southern Queensland and in New South Wales as far south as Coffs Harbour where it grows in subtropical rainforest, dry rainforest and wet forests.
-It is now relatively rare in its natural habitat but has been widely planted, including on Norfolk Island and Lord Howe Island.
-It has become naturalised in many places, including on the Atherton Tableland in Australia and in South Africa, New Zealand, Hawaii, French Polynesia, Jamaica and Florida.
-It is regarded as a weed in parts of New South Wales and Victoria, as "invasive" in Hawaii and as an "invader" in South Africa.
+It is now relatively rare in its natural habitat but has been widely planted.
+It has become naturalised in many places, including on Norfolk Island, Lord Howe Island and the Atherton Tableland in Australia, and overseas in South Africa, New Zealand, Hawaii, French Polynesia, Jamaica and Florida.
+It is regarded as a weed in parts of New South Wales and Victoria, and as invasive in Hawaii and South Africa.

 Uses

 Before the advent of aluminium, Grevillea robusta timber was widely used for external window joinery, as it is resistant to wood rot.
 It has been used in the manufacture of furniture, cabinetry, and fences.
 Owing to declining G. robusta populations, felling has been restricted.

-Recently G. robusta has been used for side and back woods on guitars made by Larrivée and others, because of its tonal and aesthetic qualities.
+The flowers of Grevillea robusta produce a rich nectar, which Indigenous Australians traditionally consumed either directly from the blossom or by shaking the nectar into water.

 Cultivation

 When young, it can be grown as a houseplant where it can tolerate light shade, but it prefers full sun because it grows best in warm zones.
 If planted outside, young trees need protection on frosty nights.
-Once established it is hardier and tolerates temperatures down to -8 C. It needs occasional water but is otherwise fairly drought-resistant.
+Once established, it is hardier and tolerates temperatures down to -8 C. It needs occasional water but is otherwise fairly drought-resistant.
 Care needs to be taken when planting it near bushland because it can be invasive.

 G. robusta is often used as stock for grafting difficult-to-grow grevilleas.
 It has been planted widely throughout the city of Kunming in south-western China, forming shady avenues.

 G. robusta is grown in plantations in South Africa, and can also be grown alongside maize in agroforestry systems.

 In the UK, G. robusta has gained the Royal Horticultural Society's Award of Garden Merit.